remyCases/StatisticalAgreement/README.md

 This project is not a proper python package yet.
 It will be distributed in the future via Pypi.
 Thus, to use it, you need to clone the current repo and include in your project.

-You can find examples in the example folder *(WIP, look at the main.py file instead)*.
+You can find examples in the example folder.
 Current functions are:
 ```python
 import src.StatisticalAgreement as sa
 X = np.array([10, 11, 12, 10, 13])